mamedras/SauceLabs_RobotFramework-Automation/Readme.md

 - **Login Functionality**: Validated the ability to log in with various user roles and credentials.

-- ## Add to Cart: Ensured products can be added to the cart and reflected correctly.
+- **Add to Cart**: Ensured products can be added to the cart and reflected correctly.

 - **Product Sorting**: Verified sorting options (e.g., price, popularity) work as expected.